Tharindu Weerakoon Senior Lecturer/Engineer/ Consultant/ PhD,MSc,BSc.

 Subjects

-• Electrical and Electronics Engineering (EEE) Diploma-Doctorate/PhD
+• Electrical and Electronics Engineering (EEE) Grade 12-Doctorate/PhD

 • Mechatronics Engineering Diploma-Doctorate/PhD

-• Robotics and Control Bachelors/Undergraduate-Doctorate/PhD
+• Robotics Control and Arduino Robotics Beginner-Expert

 Experience